cybernetics/sly/README.md

 ## Credits

  * Combinator and pseudo selector collection is based on MooTools.
- * Thanks to [Steven Levithan](http://blog.stevenlevithan.com/), the master of regular expressions, for all the optimization tips.
+ * Thanks to [Steven Levithan](http://blog.stevenlevithan.com/), the master of regular expressions, for all the optimisation tips.

 ## The Tale About The "Why"